curiousfokker/DiyHeliumHotspots/RAK2287/Raspberry Pi 4B/Guide.md

 docker ps
 ```

-For maxium effort, set up port forwards on your internet router to the pi.
-Outside port '44158/TCP' should forward to the internal IP of the pi.
+For maxium effort, set up port forwards on your internet router to the RPi.
+Outside port '44158/TCP' should forward to the internal IP of the Rpi.

 ## Set up Packet Forwarder